jewettaij/moltemplate/doc/doc_genpoly_modify_lt.md

              modifications, you must also specify a seed for the random number generator.
 (Any integer will do.)
 Care is taken to avoid overlap with each other.
-You can control the minimum spacing between modifications using the "-mod-width" argument.
+You can control the minimum spacing between modifications using the "-width" argument.

-    -mod-width mod_width
+    -width mod_width
              Specify the minimum "width" of a modification generated using the "-locations-random" argument.
 Equivalently, this is (1+) the minimum space allowed between randomly generated modifications.
              (If left unspecified, it is 1 by default.
 This means that the modification can be placed at successive monomers along the chain.)
+             If you plan to add multiple different kinds of modifications, you can use the -widths argument instead.
+(See examples below.)

     -bond btype a1 a2 i1 i2
              Add a bond interaction between atoms a1 and a2 in monomers, located